Part of the Disruptors Series

 Or temporary shift to remote work?

-Of course, no one can foretell how these changes will play out (Fisher is the first to acknowledge that his theories are more thought experiment than fact).
+Of course, no one can foretell how these changes will play out (Fisher is the first to acknowledge that his theories are more thought experiments than fact).
 But history has shown that pandemics inevitably bring about significant changes in land use and social fabric.

 In the Middle Ages, the bubonic plague upended the feudal system as labor became scarce — half the workforce perished in much of Europe, after all — giving the remaining serfs newfound leverage over their lords and sparking a movement toward city-based commerce that eventually blossomed into the Industrial Age.
 The cholera epidemics of the 19th century accelerated the development of indoor plumbing and citywide sewer systems.
 The 1918 flu pandemic encouraged suburbanization, as people realized that social distancing was easier with a private vehicle and a single-family home with a big yard.